Close Menu

 Examples of Penchant in Sentences:

-Now that we are clear on what penchant means, let's find out what its opposite is!
+Now that we know what penchant means, let’s find out the opposite!

 The Opposite of Penchant: Key Concepts